unoplatform/uno/doc/articles/controls/GLCanvasElement.md

 ## Detecting errors

-To detect errors in initializing the OpenGL environment, `GLCanvasElement` exposes a `LoadedSuccessfully` property that shows whether or nor the loading of the element and its OpenGL setup were successful.
-This property is only valid when the element is loading, i.e. its `IsLoaded` property is true.
-When the element is not loaded, the value of `LoadedSuccessfully` will be null.
+To detect errors in initializing the OpenGL environment, `GLCanvasElement` exposes an `IsGLInitialized` property that shows whether or nor the loading of the element and its OpenGL setup were successful.
+This property is only valid when the element is loaded, i.e. its `IsLoaded` property is true.
+When the element is not loaded, the value of `IsGLInitialized` will be null. `GLCanvasElement` implements `INotifyPropertyChanged`, so you can use this property in a data bindings, for example to set the visibility of a control as a fallback.

 ## How to use Silk.NET